wearesierraleone/frontend/docs/README.md

 ## Key Features

+### Modular Comment System
+The comment and reply system has been refactored to improve code organization:
+- Dedicated reply-handler.js module for reply functionality
+- Integrated with the post display system via post-loader.js
+- Support for nested replies and comment flagging
+- Default "approved" status with post-moderation approach
+- See `COMMENT_SYSTEM.md` for detailed architecture documentation

 ### Expandable FAQ Section
 The FAQ page (`faq.html`) includes an enhanced user experience:
 - Collapsible content sections with smooth animations